 The Upper Tampa Bay Trail is busiest in the morning, before Tampa’s heat leads sensible people to air conditioned rooms.

-Tampa says the trail is 7.25 miles long.
+All Trails says the trail is 14.4 miles.
 It seems longer, because there are several paths.
 I have not ridden on all the paths, because I find a route and stick to it.
 I will explore them when it is not brutally hot.

 I did not notice the coolers and cups until my fourth or fifth visit.
 Do not rely on them.
 Electric water fountains are miles apart.